emmt/QuickHeaps.jl/README.md

 ### Speed up sorting

-Sorting algorithms in Julia rely on `Base.Order.lt(o,x,y)` to check whether `x` is *before* `y` according to the ordering specified in `o` (the letters `lt` stands for *less than*).
+Sorting algorithms in Julia rely on `Base.Order.lt(o,x,y)` to check whether `x` is *strictly before* `y` according to the ordering specified in `o` (the letters `lt` stands for *less than*).
 Most (all?)
 Julia sorting methods have an `order` keyword to specify the ordering.
 By default, ordering is `Base.Order.Forward` which is the singleton of type `Base.Order.ForwardOrdering`.
 Another usual choice is to take `Base.Order.Reverse`.
-In short, when sorting, you are using the following definitions:
+In short, when sorting, you are using the following definitions in module `Base.Order`:

 ```julia
 const Forward = ForwardOrdering()